-Given the recent announcement regarding CentOS 8 and CentOS Stream, many teams are anxious about the short and long-term future for CentOS.
-But as the dust settles around the announcement, it’s easier to see the motivations behind the change, and the potential impact it may have on teams currently using CentOS.
+Given Red Hat's recent announcement regarding CentOS Stream and CentOS 8, many teams are anxious about the short- and long-term future for CentOS.
+But as the dust settles, it’s easier to see the motivations behind the change, and the potential impact it may have on teams currently using CentOS.

 In a recent announcement from Red Hat Senior Vice President and Chief Technology Officer Chris Wright, he revealed that Red Hat is shifting their investment focus from CentOS Linux to CentOS Stream.
 For some development teams using CentOS as a low-cost alternative to RHEL, this announcement may complicate the path forward.
 For others, it marks an opportunity to further embrace DevOps and enterprise application modernity.

 So, what are the key takeaways companies should get from this announcement?

 From a practical technical point of view, this shift won’t make that big of a difference.

 From a trust point of view, knocking eight years off the support timeframe for a popular CentOS version is, at best, jarring.
 At worst, it will leave many companies searching for the next free and stable alternative.

 1. CentOS Is Dead, Long Live CentOS Stream

 CentOS, at least as it was originally created and defined, is dead.
 The perceived long-term stability of CentOS, which drew many companies to the OS, has quickly been replaced with feeling of uncertainty surrounding long term support, and the viability of CentOS Stream as a long-term solution.

 "We’ve informed the CentOS Project Governing Board that we are shifting our investment fully from CentOS Linux to CentOS Stream."